mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 --firefox=/Applications/FirefoxNightly.app/Contents/MacOS/firefox-bin
 ```

-You can also use aliases, like this:
+You can also use aliases like this:

 ```shell
 --firefox=beta